sparshshekhar/Cyber-Security/README.md

-# Malicious IP Tracing for banking website
+# Malicious IP Tracking for banking website

 ## Introduction
 This project is a simple banking login application built with Flask.
 It tracks a user's IP address and location after three incorrect login attempts, storing this data in a database for review.
 This can be used as a security measure to log suspicious login activity.